Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Expressroute connectivity for AVS without Global Reach/readme.md

 Irrespective of what BGP-capable NVAs (Linux VMs vs. commercial routing products available in the Azure marketplace) you will deploy in your environment, the following configuration guidelines apply.

 - Azure Route Servers always use the reserved ASN 65515.
 The BGP capable NVAs must use a different ASN (not included in the Azure-reserved range 65515-65520).
 As such, all sessions between NVAs and Route servers are external BGP (eBGP) sessions.
 - Azure Route Servers are attached to dedicated subnets in their respective VNets.
 As such, BGP sessions with the BGP capable NVAs are established between interfaces that do not share a common subnet.
-Therefore, eBGP multihop must be supported and enabled on the NVAs.
+Therefore, eBGP multi-hop must be supported and enabled on the NVAs.
 - Static routes must be defined in the NVAs' guest OS route tables to ensure reachability of the Route Servers (which are non-directly-connected external BGP peers).
 It is recommended to define static routes for the entire prefix of the RouteServerSubnets.
 - As Route Servers in both the Firewall and the Transit VNet use ASN 65515, propagating routes between AVS and the on-prem sites requires removing ASN 65515 from the AS Path - to prevent the BGP loop detection mechanisms to drop routes.
 Route maps can be used for this purpose on most commercially available BGP routing solutions.
 -  As ASN 65515 is removed, a different mechanism than the default BGP loop detection must be used to avoid reflecting routes learned by each Route Server instance to the same instance.
 BGP communities or AS Path manipulation can be used.
 See next section for an example.